ExusBurn/MLStuff/IrisClassification/report.md

 Each row is labeled with one of three flower species.

 ## 3. Theory
-We use Logistic Regression to perform multi-class classification.
+We use Logistic Regression, Naive Bayes and SVM with both Linear and Gaussian Kernels to perform multi-class classification.
 This model estimates the probability of each class using a softmax function and learns weights using gradient descent.

 We also experimented with Gaussian Naive Bayes, which models each feature using a Gaussian distribution and uses Bayes' Theorem to calculate class probabilities.